Probability of Default

 Probability of Default is the probability that a given asset goes into a state of default.
 When analyzing default, one must start with a definition of default.
 The typical definition of default is 90 days past due on payments, although other time frames are used as well.

-For simplification, it is typically assumed that an asset in default is always in default, that is, even if the asset cures (begins making all payments), the payments from the point of default are considered to recoveries.
+For simplification, it is typically assumed that an asset in default is always in default, that is, even if the asset cures (begins making all payments), the payments from the point of default are considered as recoveries.

-Bernoulli Model : The Bernoulli Model is a direct model of the probability of default.
+• Bernoulli Model : The Bernoulli Model is a direct model of the probability of default.
 That is, it assumes for each loan, there is a probability of default, based on a possible set of factors (loan age, economic factors...), and the bernoulli model seeks to measure that probability of default directly.

-Transition Matrix : The transition matrix method models the credit quality of a loan in addition to default.
-It assigns a set of credit ratings to a loan and models the probability that a loan transitions from one rating to another, creating a model that can accomodate credit losses from write downs.
+• Transition Matrix : The transition matrix method models the credit quality of a loan in addition to default.
+It assigns a set of credit ratings to a loan and models the probability that a loan transitions from one rating to another, creating a model that can accommodate credit losses from write downs.